 Programming for children involves teaching them the basic concepts of coding, including problem-solving, algorithm design, and programming logic.
-It is taught using age-appropriate techniques and tools that make learning to code fun and engaging.

 Teaching kids how to code provides them with a foundation in computational thinking, problem-solving, and critical thinking skills.
 According to a team of UC Berkeley psychologists, creativity declines as we age, therefore, teaching this skill to kids also helps them develop creativity, logical reasoning, and communication.
 These skills are valuable in many areas of life, including academics, careers, and personal growth.

-Top programming languages for kids
+Best programming languages to learn for kids

 When choosing a programming language for kids, it’s important to consider the child’s age, experience, and interests.
 Some languages are designed specifically for children, while others are more suitable for older or more experienced programmers.